collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### "Shared Repository"

-A “Shared Repository is typically found in an organization account  because it’s where teams of maintainers are working on repos together
+A “Shared Repository is typically found in an organization account  because it’s where teams of maintainers are working on repos together.
+All of the maintainers have write permission to the "Shared Repository" and are therefore able to make changes directly within the repo.

 </td></tr>